jcbgrub/QA_Academy_Project_2/README.md

 Thanks to Luke Benson and Harry Volker for their excellent mentoring.

-Thanks to A. for her
+Thanks to A. for her emotional support.

 ## Acknowledgements